 Anita Planchon – LINC Tasmania

 Anita Planchon is Manager of Literacy Services at LINC Tasmania, with responsibility for 26TEN – Tasmania’s Strategy for adult literacy and numeracy and LINC Tasmania’s adult and family literacy network.
 Half of all Tasmanian adults don’t have the literacy and numeracy skills they need for everyday life.
 This problem is not unique to Tasmania, but they do have a unique, community-wide approach to tackling it.
 26TEN – the 26 letters and the ten digits that we use for reading, writing and counting – is Tasmania’s approach to raising literacy and numeracy levels.
 We bring together businesses, community groups, government, educators, and individuals to work together to help adults get the skills they need.
 This workshop looks behind the statistic at what it really means to be an adult with low literacy, and how everyone can help.

 Escape to beautiful Tasmania

-There will be three options for site visits.
-But hurry because numbers for the site visits are limited.
+There will be four options for site visits.

 Glenorchy LINC to Puddleduck Vineyard, Richmond